hashicorp/dev-portal/src/content/README.md

 ## 1. Additional Sidebar "Resources" section navigation items

+The Sidebar "Resources" section has a number of navigation items automatically generated for each product ([see the `generateResourcesNavItems` Sidebar helper](/src/components/sidebar/helpers/generate-resources-nav-items.ts)).
 To add _additional_ navigation items to the "Resources" section of the Sidebar:

 1. Open the folder of the Product you'd like to make changes for
 2. Open (or create) the `additional-sidebar-resources.json` file